BVL Board of Directors

 Wally and wife, Joyce, live along the Chesapeake Bay where they enjoy spending their leisure time with their three sons and their families.

-Marci became the newest member of the BVL Board of Directors in September 2010, bringing with her an extensive knowledge of bowling as well as finance.
+Marci joined the BVL Board of Directors in September 2010, bringing with her an extensive knowledge of bowling as well as finance.
 For the last 35 years, Marci has been very active in the sport as well as in her career with Learjet, Inc. from where she recently retired as a corporate tax analyst.